hashicorp/tfc-policy-sets-migration/README.md

 ![policy-sets-index](assets/policy-sets-index.png)

-To migrate these policy sets, being by following these steps:
+To migrate these policy sets, begin by following these steps:

 1. Obtain a Terraform Cloud API token with appropriate permissions to create and manage policy sets, and export it to your local environment like this: